sami-chaaban/starparser/README.md

 * ```--count_mics``` Count the number of unique micrographs.
 Can be used with -c and -q for a subset count, otherwise counts all.

 * ```--list_column``` Write all values of a column to a file (filename will be the name of that column).
-E.g. \_rlnMicrographName.
+E.g. \_rlnMicrographName will write to MicrographName.txt.
 To enter multiple columns, separate them with a slash: \_rlnMicrographName/\_rlnCoordinateX.
 Can be used with -c and -q for a subset count, otherwise lists all items.

 * ```--compare_particles``` Count the number of particles that are shared between the input star file and the one provided here.
 Also counts the number that are unique to each star file.